mcbridjay/Data-Scientist-Coursera/README.md

 # Data-Scientist-Coursera
-Used for coursera Data Scientest toolkit class
+Used for coursera Data Scientist toolkit class